Other Ecotone Trail Visitors

 Reptiles

-One commonly seen reptile along the Ecotone Trail is the Cuban anole.
-Below, one suns itself in the garden, while another that is well-camouflaged on tree bark eats a cockroach.
+One commonly seen reptile along the Lagoon Trail is the Cuban anole.
+Image 1 below: An anole suns itself in the garden.
+Image 2 below: A well - camouflaged individual eats a cockroach.

-At left, another reptile has been occasionally spotted.
-In 2008, this female yellow-bellied slider turtle laid her eggs in the middle of the Ecotone Trail.
+Below, another reptile has been occasionally spotted along the garden trail.
+In 2008, this female yellow-bellied slider turtle laid her eggs in the middle of the Lagoon Trail.
 The eggs were moved to a secure location in Garden 13.

-On May 13, 2010, another female was observed laying her eggs in the Ecotone Trail.
-Below, photo 1 shows her preparing her nest.
-Photo 2 show her laying an egg.
+On May 13, 2010, another female turtle was observed laying her eggs in the Lagoon Trail.
 (Turtle photos below are by Roz Katz.)

 _____________________________________